amarks0/100-days-of-code/log.md

 **Today's Progress**: Chugged along with more reach challenges on freeCodeCamp.
 Currently just over 50% done

 **Thoughts**: A little struggle to get started today, but we still made it!

+### Day 5: March 8, 2021

+**Today's Progress**: Started building a simple web app using nextjs and tailwindcss.
+I'm thinking I may build on this as the challenge goes on.
+So far I am working on building an interactive/responsive side navigation bar.

+**Thoughts**: Will I ever get out of tutorial hell? -_-